great-expectations/great_expectations/great_expectations/render/README.md

 ### Key concepts

-`snippets`
+- snippets : Each snippet converts a single Expectation (or EVR) to a string or list of strings.
+- view_models : View models convert groups of expectations, usually JSON objects.
+View_models can be nested.

+### SnippetRenderers

-A collection of functions that each convert a single Expectation (or EVR) to a string or list of strings.
+Each `SnippetRenderer` is a collection of functions that each convert a single Expectation (or EVR) to a serializable string or list of strings.

 ```
 ExpectationBulletPointSnippetRenderer.render({